lxg/l10n/README.md

 This is of course just a very basic example.
 You may want to use a more sophisticated implementation of `sprintf` (e.g. with support for positional parameters) in your project.

-### 4. Extracting message strings and generating translation tables
+### 4. Extracting Message Strings and Generating Translation Tables

 The *catalog manager* is a CLI tool and has two tasks: